The Cartographer's Daughter · Chapter 3

 "I am sometimes wrong.
 The cloth comes out and the color is not what I expected.
 I adjust.
 I dye it again.
 The error is not in the method.
 The error is in the assumption that the method should produce certainty.
 It does not.
 It produces cloth."

-"The next node," she said.
-"He expects you in four days.
-If you are late, wait at the river crossing.
-Do not go to the house until he sends for you."
+"The next node.
+He expects you in four days.
+If you are late, wait at the river crossing."

-"Your father came here twice," she said.
+"Your father came here twice," Fang Lihua said.
 "The second time, he asked me why I had let him draw the valley.
 I told him what I told you.
 He stood where you are standing.
 He said one word — the Portuguese word, fé.
 I did not understand it then.
 Eleven years has not helped."

 She unlatched the gate and held it open.